Todd-Davies/Squire/README.md

 ------------------
 There is a lot of scope for more triggers.
 For example, if the user was taking a module in, say Java programming, Squire could automatically set up template .java files and initialise a git repo in a new folder inside that course folder.
 There are lots of possibilities.

-On the subject of triggers, it'd be nice if the triggers weren't just from Schooltraqq either, but could come from any API.
+On the subject of triggers, it'd be nice if the triggers weren't just from Schooltraq either, but could come from any API.

 I may implement a bloom filter to keep track of what assignments I've already processed so I don't end up wasting CPU cycles, API requests or accidentally overwriting files (though since bloom filters return false positives, this shouldn't be relied upon).

-I'll open source the tool soon, hopefully I'll remember to abstract my app secret and API keys into another file behind gitignore.
-This will have the added benifit of making it easier to change the tool to work with multiple users.